ovh/ip-reputation-monitoring/README.md

 ### Implementing its own RBL storage class ###

-As you can see in the `config.py`, there is a way to customize the tool by providing its own implementation to store RBL parsed documents.
+As you can see in the `factory.factory.py`, there is a way to customize the tool by providing its own implementation to store RBL parsed documents.

-By default, a basic implementation is provided and store everything on the filesystem, using the property `RBL_STORAGE_CONTEXT` to determine the root path to use.
+By default, a basic implementation is provided and store everything on the filesystem, using the property `RBL_STORAGE_CONTEXT` in the `config/settings.py` to determine the root path to use.

-You can code your own RBL storage service by implementing `adapters.service.storage.StorageServiceBase` and then, tell the tool to use this implementation by editing the property `CUSTOM_IMPLEMENTATIONS`.
+You can code your own RBL storage service by implementing `adapters.service.storage.StorageServiceBase` and then, tell the tool to use this implementation by editing the property `CUSTOM_IMPLEMENTATIONS` in `factory/factory.py`.

+### Implementing its own secrets provider ###

+As you can see in the `factory.factory.py`, there is a way to customize the tool by providing its own implementation to load the application secrets.

+By default, a basic implementation is provided and loads everything from the environment variables.

+You can code your service to fetch your secrets by implementing `adapters.service.secrets.SecretsServiceBase` and then, tell the tool to use this implementation by editing the property `CUSTOM_IMPLEMENTATIONS` in `factory/factory.py`.

 ### Implementing new parsers ###